openharmony/docs/en/application-dev/security/cryptoFramework-guidelines.md

 > **NOTE**
 >
-> - In RSA encryption and decryption, **init()** cannot be repeatedly called to initialize the **Cipher** instance.
+> 1. In RSA encryption and decryption, **init()** cannot be repeatedly called to initialize a **Cipher** instance.
 You must create a **Cipher** instance for each encryption and decryption.
-> - The RSA encryption has a limit on the length of the plaintext to be encrypted.
+> 2. The RSA encryption has a limit on the length of the plaintext to be encrypted.
 For details, see "Basic Concepts" in [Cryptographic Framework Overview](cryptoFramework-overview.md).
-> - In RSA decryption, the length of the ciphertext to be decrypted each time is the number of bits of the RSA key divided by 8.
+> 3. In RSA decryption, the length of the ciphertext to be decrypted each time is the number of bits of the RSA key divided by 8.

-## Generating and Verifying a Signature
+## Signing and Signature Verification

-**When to Use**
+### When to Use

 A digital signature can be used to verify the authenticity of a message.
 Typical signing and signature verification operations involve the following:

-- Use the RSA to generate and verify a signature.
+1. Use RSA to generate a signature and verify the signature.
-- Use the ECC to generate and verify a signature.
+2. Use ECC to generate a signature and verify the signature.

-**Available APIs**
+### Available APIs

-For details about the APIs, see [Crypto Framework](../reference/apis/js-apis-cryptoFramework.md). <br>Due to the complexity of cryptographic algorithms, the implementation varies depending on the specifications and parameters you use, and cannot be enumerated by sample code.
-Before you start, understand the APIs in the API reference to ensure correct use of these APIs.
+For details about the APIs, see [Crypto Framework](../reference/apis/js-apis-cryptoFramework.md). <br>Due to complexity of cryptographic algorithms, the implementation varies depending on the specifications and parameters you use, and cannot be enumerated by sample code.
+Before you start, understand the APIs to ensure correct use of these APIs.

 |Instance|API|Description|
 |---|---|---|